Rtrieu1993/Tomorrow2Due.io/README.md

 //pending logo image//
 ## Description

 This to-do list tracker is a web application designed to help users manage their tasks effectively.
-It provides a user-friendly interface to create, organize, and track tasks, making it easier to stay on top of daily responsibilities and achieve goals.
+It provides a user-friendly interface to create, organize, and track tasks, making it easier to stay on top of daily responsibilities and achieve goals. <br />
-Key Features: <br />
+**Key Features:** <br />
-	• Task Creation and Management: Users can easily create new tasks with descriptions, due dates, and priorities.
+	• **Task Creation and Management:** Users can easily create new tasks with descriptions, due dates, and priorities. <br />
-	• Task Organization: Tasks can be organized into different categories or lists to improve clarity and focus.
+	• **Task Organization:** Tasks can be organized into different categories or lists to improve clarity and focus. <br />
-	• Task Tracking: The application allows users to mark tasks as complete, track progress, and view a history of completed tasks.
+	• **Task Tracking:** The application allows users to mark tasks as complete, track progress, and view a history of completed tasks. <br />
-	• User-Friendly Interface: The website features a clean and intuitive design for a seamless user experience.
+	• **User-Friendly Interface:** The website features a clean and intuitive design for a seamless user experience. <br />

 ## Installation